-I live with, or have had close contact with someone who is displaying symptoms of Covid-19.
+I live with, or have had close contact with, someone who is displaying symptoms of Covid-19.
 What do I need to do?

-You should self-isolate immediately and not return to campus until the individual has been tested and had results back.
+If you haven’t been vaccinated then you should self-isolate immediately and not return to campus until the individual has been tested and had results back.
 Close contact is defined here.
 During this period, you should work remotely to the best of your abilities.
 There is no need for anyone you have had contact with to self-isolate, unless they have had close contact with the same individual.

 If their test comes back positive, you must continue to self-isolate for the remainder of the 10-day period which started when the symptoms of the person you live with started.
 Do not book a test and you do not need to notify the University’s Connect and Protect service unless you begin to display symptoms yourself.

 If you do develop symptoms in this 10-day period, you must self-isolate for 10 days from when you started showing symptoms.
 Book a test and contact the University’s Connect & Protect service.
 Inform your line manager that you are having to self-isolate for a further 10 days.
 If you feel well, you should continue to work remotely to the best of your abilities.
 If you are ill, you need to report your sickness normally.

 Please see the Government website for further information.

 What happens if I have to quarantine following a holiday or travel abroad?